First Year Fusion — Three Different Fusion Week Sessions

 Ready to start your next adventure?

-To enroll in First Year Fusion, you’ll select Fusion courses (and other General Education courses) on the Course Planning Form (available starting April 7), which is on myCampus.
-So have your MaineStreet Username and Password ready.Course Planning Form
+To enroll in First Year Fusion, you’ll select Fusion courses and Honors Fusion courses (as well as other General Education courses) on the Course Planning Form, which is on myCampus.
+So be sure to have your MaineStreet Username and Password ready.Course Planning Form

 We’re here to assist.
 Let us know if you’ve got any questions, need help registering, would like to know about more scholarships for First Year Fusion, and anything else about the program.